 It is the time for parties and get togethers and the time when you most want to look your best.
 Hence the reason the silly season it is the busiest time for cosmetic practitioners.

 To make sure your holiday desire to look relaxed and rested doesn’t turn into looking puffy, frozen or weird, here is a simple guide to getting the anti-wrinkle balance right.

 Choose the RIGHT Cosmetic Specialist:

-When choosing a cosmetic anti-wrinkle treatment using botulinum toxin or hyaluronic acid it is important to choose Experience, Commitment and Responsibility over discount rates and shopping centre convenience.
+When choosing a cosmetic anti-wrinkle treatment it is important to choose Experience, Commitment and Responsibility over discount rates and shopping centre convenience.

 Just because someone is a plastic surgeon does not mean they are expert at toxins and filler.
 Often a plastic surgeons’ nurse has significantly more skill with anti-wrinkle treatments than they do because it is what they do everyday…here is where experience counts.
 Choose a practitioner that does this for a living day in day out, be they nurse or doctor, who has at least 1-2 years injecting under their belts.